LyashenkoGS/spring-mvc-and-jms-validation-POC/README.md

  ### Benchmarks

  Benchmarks has been performed in Junit tests and results may be imprecise.
-Result is an average time of a HTTP request processing executed 2000 times in a @Test
+Result is an average time of a HTTP request processing executed 2000 times in a @Test.

  #### plain methods invocation
  ##### SomeDTO